Last Updated on January 10, 2026 by Martina McKeough

 A tailors bunion tends to occur at the base of your little toe when the fifth metatarsal bone starts to stick out.
 The prominence of that bone changes the shape of your foot and causes problems when you are wearing a shoe.

-There are a number of non-surgical treatments that you can use to see if that helps the problem.
+There are a number of non-surgical treatments that you can use to see if they help the problem.
 As an example, you may be able to ice the little toe area to reduce inflammation which can help reduce the pain.
 Combine that with rest and pain relief medication and you may see an improvement.

-As we have already discussed you may also need to review the shoes that you are wearing and find ones that are wider so that your pinky toe isn’t rubbing against your shoe material.
+As I have already mentioned you may also need to review the shoes that you are wearing and find ones that are wider so that your pinky toe isn’t rubbing against your shoe material.
+Wider shoes can stop that toe bone from rubbing when you wear shoes.

 Orthotics are also a solution to help alter the foot’s gait to make it easier for you when you are walking.
-Pads and tape as we have already discussed can also help.
-If all of these fail then you may need to look at a surgical option.
+Pads and tape as I have already discussed can also help.
+If all of these fail then you may need to look at toe surgery to solve the problem.

 Anti-friction or blister balm usually comes in a stick that can be rubbed over your pinky toe or any other problem area of the foot to help reduce friction.

-We like Vanibiss Anti Blister Balm which is natural and has no fragrance.
+I like Body Glide Anti Blister Balm which is natural and has no fragrance.
 You simply need to put the balm on the problem area and the blocker product will help to keep your toe protected by creating a protective shield around the area allowing your toe to glide without suffering from friction.

 This is also a great product because it is totally portable and can be carried with you in a pocket or a bag in case you need to reapply during the day.